LorenzoBettini/packtpub-xtext-book-examples/org.example.releng/README.txt

+The projects-platform.cquery is used to materialize the target platform.
-The build.cquery is used to materialize the target platform and the projects in the workspace.
+The project.cquery is used to materialize the projects in the workspace.

 The build-using-local-mirror.cquery is an example to materialize the target platform using a local eclipse mirror obtained using the b3 aggregator on the